flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - Edumerco: studied biology, born and lives in Buenos Aires.
 Part of the Organizing Circle; part of an intentional community near Buenos Aires.
 A fan of cooperation :)
     - Caitlin Waddick: live in Vermont, part of the Finance Working Group.
 Part of a few cooperatives.
 Currently in more than one meeting context :)
     - Eduardo (Flancian): part of the TWF for ~2 years, social.coop for ~4.
 Joined the CWG, and take some shifts, and also involved in the organizing circle.
 Super into cooperatives, and work in big-tech as part of daily life (e.g. this is meeting no. 8 today).
 Also from Argentina.
-    - Edsu (Ed Summers): worked as a software developer for... long :) Also studied libr
+    - Edsu (Ed Summers): worked as a software developer for... long :) Also studied libraries and archives at school, have a background in digital preservation.
+Working in Stanford U Library.
+Belonged to many coops throughout life, but this is the only one I'm currently active in.
+Live in Maryland.
+    - Calix: pronouns they/them.
+Main gig is autonomic coop.
+Also part of a second worker coop, about to join a third.
+Part of a few coop federations.
+Super happy to be here.
 - Questions from/to the OC
     - Single sign on
     - Signup/joining process